sternmull/yalloc/README.md

    coverage data at the end (it always got 100% coverage in my testruns).

 All tests exit with 0 and print "All fine!" at the end if there where no errors.
-Coverage deficites is not counted as error, so you have to look at the summary (they should show 100% coverage!).
+Coverage deficits are not counted as error, so you have to look at the summary (they should show 100% coverage!).